 Equipment shall meet or exceed all applicable safety and environmental requirements related to the technology and its applications.
-The AET System shall not pose either short-term or longterm health or safety risks to drivers, technicians, and other people who may frequently be in the vicinity of the Toll Project.
-Noise abatement requirements will be coordinated with the respective bridge construction contractors.
-All local noise abatement requirements shall be adhered to.
-Proposer's attention is recommended directed to see-requirements and obligations regarding environmental provisions in the Contract.
+The AET System shall not pose either short-term or long-term health or safety risks to drivers, technicians, and other people who may frequently be in the vicinity of the LSIORB Project.